Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 Connection string defining the output of the router function to the enriched and decoded message Event Hub.

-Please follow this link for a detailed documentation how to find the connection string:
+Please follow the link below for detailed instructions on how to find the connection string:

 [Connection string for a specific event hub in a namespace](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string?msclkid=b508428dc57311ec83a2eac406231e55#connection-string-for-a-specific-event-hub-in-a-namespace)